awsdocs/amazon-dynamodb-developer-guide/doc_source/dax-monitoring-cloudwatch.md

 # Monitoring with Amazon CloudWatch<a name="dax-monitoring-cloudwatch"></a>

-You can monitor DynamoDB Accelerator \(DAX\) using Amazon CloudWatch, which collects and processes raw data from DAX into readable, near real\-time metrics\.
+You can monitor Amazon DynamoDB Accelerator \(DAX\) using Amazon CloudWatch, which collects and processes raw data from DAX into readable, near real\-time metrics\.
 These statistics are recorded for a period of two weeks\.
 You can then access historical information for a better perspective on how your web application or service is performing\.
 By default, DAX metric data is sent to CloudWatch automatically\.
 For more information, see [What Is Amazon CloudWatch?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatch.html) in the *Amazon CloudWatch User Guide*\.

 **Topics**
 + [How Do I Use DAX Metrics?](#dax-how-to-use-metrics)